 Welcome Deb Julienne and her steamy excerpt from the recently released multi-author anthology “Crashing Into Love“.

-a trauma nurse on her way to a symposium at the Sister Kenny
+Parks is a trauma nurse on her way to a symposium at the Sister Kenny

 Rehabilitation Institute.
 She just started her bucket list and a plane crash